chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

   and fails if the input is not the valid canonical byte representation of an element of the group.
 This function can raise an error if deserialization fails or `A` is the identity element of the group.
+- Commitment(x, r): Output a random Pedersen commitment {{?Pedersen=DOI.10.1007/3-540-46766-1_9}} for Scalar inputs `x` and `r`.
+This function uses a second generator for computing the commitment, where the generator is defined as part of the group.

 ### Group Ristretto255